arbitar/rife-lsl/README.md

 `#include "rife-lsl/main.lsl"`

-The author's preferene is to additionally create and place a 'loader script' in the root of the LSL library directory, typically named `rife.lsl`, with only the rife include command above.
+The author's preference is to additionally create and place a 'loader script' in the root of the LSL library directory, typically named `rife.lsl`, with only the rife include command above.
 Then, the library can be included by using a shorter form:

 `#include "rife.lsl"`